Happy Death Day 2U: Sequel

 Regarding the possibility of a third film, writer and director Christopher Landon has stated that he "definitely [has an idea for] the third movie in [his] head", while producer Jason Blum has said that if "enough people see this movie, we're gonna make a third movie, we want to make a third movie".
 In March 2019, following the film's less-than-projected box office gross, Blum said a third film was "not very [likely] but not impossible".
 In July 2019, Landon confirmed that a third film is not in development.
 In August 2019, Landon stated he had an outline written for the third film and believed he would eventually share it in some medium, be it another movie or not.
 In 2020, Blum said that while other studios would have cancelled a follow-up to Happy Death Day 2U following its financial underperformance, a third movie "is still on my radar in some shape or form".
 He later clarified that he was hard at work to get a deal done to make the film.

 In September 2020, Landon confirmed a third film, tentatively titled Happy Death Day to Us, was in active development, with Rothe reprising her role.
 In November 2020, Landon stated that an outline for the script was ready to go and was awaiting approval from Universal.
 In February 2023, Landon confirmed he had pitched a third film.
 Landon stated that he has stories for the third film and the Freaky cross-over written in his mind; and though he'd like to develop both projects, he hopes Happy Death Day to Us is produced first.
 By April 2024, actress Jessica Rothe confirmed that the project was still in development; stating that Landon has the story written, and that all creatives involved were waiting for Universal Pictures and Blumhouse Productions to greenlight the production.
 In October of the same year, Landon stated that though the story is written he won't begin work on the script until the movie is given the greenlight.
 The filmmaker reiterated his intentions to see the project realized while revealing that the plot takes place on a different day, than the two previous installments.

 By March 2025, Landon stated that the greenlight for the project was ultimately up to the associated studios, while stating that at one time the companies had wanted to created a three-part limited series that would be released via streaming exclusively through Peacock.
 The filmmaker also acknowledged that he had not yet written the full script as he would only do so once the studio officially announces the movie.
 The following month, Landon and Jessica Rothe jointly announced that the third installment was officially moving forward.
+In March 2026, it was announced that a third installment could be in the future when Rothe revealed that Landon had "the whole third one figured out".